Vox (political party): Internal factions

 In 2023, Barcelona-based journalist Stephen Burgen and Spanish political scientist Pablo Simón argued that Vox had grown to contain two factions which adhere to different influences; they cited a more hardline wing close to leader Santiago Abascal whom they claim take inspiration from nationalist European parties and figures such as Viktor Orbán in Hungary and the right-wing nationalist faction of Law and Justice in Poland, and a second wing containing former party spokesman Iván Espinosa de los Monteros who identify more with the British Conservative Party and whose role models would be Margaret Thatcher and Ronald Reagan.
-Espinosa quit politics in August 2023, although he officially remained a member of the party, and downplayed his discrepancies with Vox's main line.
+Espinosa de los Monteros quit politics in August 2023, although he officially remained a member of the party, and downplayed his discrepancies with Vox's main line.

 Domestic policy

 Vox supports the constitutional monarchy and wants to repeal the Historical Memory Law.
 The party wants to reform the Spanish electoral system "so the vote of every Spaniard is worth the same".

 Vox publicly criticised and opposed the exhumation of Francisco Franco.
-The party has been described as taking a revisionist approach towards Francoist Spain.
+The party has been described as taking a revisionist approach towards Francoist Spain, with also the leader of the party, Santiago Abascal, stating that "life was better under Franco", and that the Civil War was caused by the PSOE, the Revolution of 1934 ("coup"), the assassination of Calvo Sotelo and the attempted assassination of José María Gil-Robles.

 Vox advocates the recentralization of Spain by abolishing Spain's autonomous communities, in order to establish a unitary state.
 Vox is a Spanish nationalist party and as such it strongly opposes separatist movements in the country, particularly the Catalan independence movement and Basque nationalism.
 Vox promotes the illegalization of separatist parties in Spain, such as EH Bildu or ERC.
 The party opposed the pardoning of Catalan independence activists convicted for organizing an illegal independence referendum.

 Society

-Vox has been described as socially conservative and the party has positioned itself as a defender of the "natural family" by advocating traditional family values and natalism.
-Party member Rocío de Meer has accused the left of trying to "abolish the family".
+Vox has been described as socially conservative and the party has positioned itself as a defender of the natural family by advocating traditional family values and natalism.
+Party member Rocío de Meer has accused the left of trying to abolish the family.
 The party opposes "gender ideology".

 Vox has been described as anti-feminist, and wants to repeal the gender violence law, which they see as "discriminatory against one of the sexes", and replace it with a "family violence law that will afford the same protection to the elderly, men, women and children who suffer from abuse".
 Left-leaning critics believe Vox undermines the importance of feminist struggle in the advancement of women's liberties by means of linking the latter to a culture with "Christian foundations".

 Vox is opposed to abortion and rejects the legalization of euthanasia.
 The party supports bullfighting, which it considers an important element of Spanish culture that should be defended.